Accelerated Stochastic Min-Max Optimization Based on Bias-corrected Momentum: Convergence analysis

-{We will employ a different metric than} \eqref{metrics} for \textbf{HCMM-2}.
-This is because the momentum is normalized over iterations, making it hard to {establish} the descent relation {for} the squared terms {appearing} in \eqref{potential}.
-The key challenge in {proving the convergence of} \textbf{HCMM-2} lies in finding {a} descent relation for the deviation between $\bd{y}_i$ and $\bd{y}^o(\bd{x}_i)$, where $\bd{y}^o(\bd{x}_i)$ is dependent on $\bd{x}_i$ and both are drifting over time.
-If we consider starting from the squared norm $\mbE\|\bd{y}^o(\bd{x}_i) - \bd {y}_i \|^2$, we may only establish a descent relation that is meaningful in the {asymptotic case} \cite{mai2021stability}.
-We avoid {this} asymptotic approach because it obscures the convergence rate {information and, in practice, the training time} is always finite.
-To address {the} challenge, we develop {a new} non-asymptotic analyses to demonstrate that a descent relation for $\mbE\|\bd{y}^o(\bd{x}_i) - \bd {y}_i\|$ will hold rather than {for} $\mbE\|\bd{y}^o(\bd{x}_i) - \bd {y}_i\|^2$.
+We use a different approach to establish the convergence of \textbf{HCMM-2}.
+This is because the momentum is normalized over iterations, making it challenging to establish the descent relation for the squared terms appearing in \eqref{potential}.
+The key challenge in proving the convergence of \textbf{HCMM-2} lies in finding \cblack{a} descent relation for the deviation between $\bd{y}_i$ and $\bd{y}^o(\bd{x}_i)$, where $\bd{y}^o(\bd{x}_i)$ is dependent on $\bd{x}_i$ and both are drifting over time.
+If we consider starting from the squared norm $\mb{E}\|\bd{y}^o(\bd{x}_i) - \bd {y}_i \|^2$, we may only establish a descent relation that is meaningful in the asymptotic case \cite{mai2021stability}.
+We avoid this asymptotic approach because it obscures the convergence rate information, and practical training is usually performed over a finite number of iterations.
+To address the challenge, we adopt a new non-asymptotic analysis to establish a descent relation for the first-order error moment $\mb{E}\|\bd{y}^o(\bd{x}_i) - \bd {y}_i\|$, which facilitates bounding target gradient norms.